How to Hang a Christmas Ornament (and Other Ornament Display Ideas)

 Choose the Branch Wisely

 Only amateurs would hang a heavy ornament on a small branch, but it’s ok to brush up on our ornament skills from time to time.
 Heavy ornaments should be hung on thick branches or further back on smaller branches.
 Branches are all thicker where they attach to the tree trunk, so the further back, the safer the ornament is.
 Plus, having ornaments further back within the tree creates beautiful dimension and hidden surprises on all parts of the tree, not just the front branches.
+If you want to add a bit of style, you can also use these S Shaped ornament hooks on your tree and attach your favorite ornaments!
+They're great for holding those heavy ornaments!

 We know of some serial ornament collectors, and even some of our own staff set up three or four Christmas trees to accommodate their overflowing collections.
 If your Christmas tree runs out of prime real estate, you don’t have to pack the rest away.
 An ornament garland would be another way to display some of your favorite ornaments during the Christmas season.
 A beautiful ribbon or twine can be strung over the fireplace or a window and either the ornaments can be attached with the wires or the ornaments can be strung to the ribbon or twine with the ornament loops.